 Some trainers have elected to set up gyms in their own homes and have the clients come to them.
 Again, there are upfront costs, but there is room for a big return on the investment.

 Regardless of the direction one goes, maximizing earning potential involves spending a little money up front in order to get a bigger return.
 Independent contractors should be prepared to purchase business cards and to invest in various forms of marketing and advertising.

-Similarly, more and more personal trainers who reach a certain level of success strictly offer their services online.
+Similarly, more and more personal trainers strictly offer their services online.
 Rather than scheduling individual, in-person training sessions they make workouts available online for a prescribed fee.

 Advanced Education Benefits Personal Trainers

 Like most professional fields, those who serve as specialists in the fitness industry can expect to be compensated accordingly.
 There are people who proclaim that nothing but the best will do, and they are willing to pay for it.
 There are avenues for certified personal trainers to help gain the distinction of being among the best in their field.

 ISSA’s master trainer certificate program first requires a personal trainer certificate, certification as a nutrition specialist, and certification in four specializations of your choice.
 While six courses take a substantial amount of time and effort, the payoff is definitely worth it.
 Those who achieve master status typically charge approximately $100 per session.

 The reality is that there remains a growing need for certified personal trainers.
 Opportunity and financial success are there for those who commit to learning the practical and scientific methods that lead to good health and proper fitness.

 If you're ready to get involved in the personal training industry, sign up for the ISSA’s Personal Trainer Certification course.